mattiamtzlr/ratatoskr/README.md

 #### PIO Setup

-The [`platformio.ini`](./platformio.ini) file specifies the environment of the project, namely the microcontroller and the libraries needed for the project.
+The [`platformio.ini`](./platformio.ini) file specifies the environment of the project, which for this project is the microcontroller and the libraries needed for the project.
 To easiest way of interacting with PlatformIO is their [CLI](https://docs.platformio.org/en/latest/core/index.html) which is used as follows:

 - Compile the project